Skip to Content

 Metro concept image of Link US Union Station run-through tracks project.
 Note new rail bridge over 101 Freeway in right center

 This week the Metro Construction Committee approved an additional $210 million for early construction work on the long planned Union Station run-through tracks project, called Link US.
-Metro already had allocated about $300 million for early Link US construction already underway; this ups the "pre-construction" budget to a half-billion dollars.
+Metro already had allocated about $300 million for early Link US construction already underway; this ups the "pre-construction" phase to a half-billion dollars.

 If you're completely unfamiliar with LinkUS, watch SBLA's short explainer video.